-Alycia Bachkora enters her third season as an assistant coach for the FGCU Softball team after being hired in July 2010.
+Alycia Bachkora enters her fourth season as an assistant coach for the FGCU Softball team after being hired in July 2010.

 Bachkora’s primary responsibility on the field is working with the infielders on their defensive skills and assignments.
 She also assists in the instruction of all aspects of hitting and offense.
 Her primary duties off the field include recruiting, monitoring the academic progress of student-athletes and helping lead the strength and conditioning program for the team.

-Last season, Bachkora helped the Eagles to its highest fielding percentage in program history, most double plays ever (28) and 12 fewer errors than last year (62 in 2012, 74 in 2011).
+In 2012, Bachkora helped the Eagles to a Regular Season and Conference Tournament Championship.
+They went on to their first ever appearance in the NCAA Regional Tournament and beat the host University of Florida to earn the University’s first ever Division 1 post season win.
+Under Bachkora’s defensive instruction the Eagles earned their highest fielding percentage in program history, most double plays turned (28) and 12 fewer errors than last year (62 in 2012, 74 in 2011).
 She helped Regan Knapik break the single-season assists record while Kristen Bembnowski and Emily Lanier were named second team All-Conference in the infield.
 Bachkora also helped the Eagles hitters raise thier team batting average by 10 points.

 In her first season, Bachkora led the Eagles to a third-place finish in the Atlantic Sun with a league record of 14-6 (31-25 overall).
 She helped decrease the amount of errors on the field and boosted the team batting average by 10 points.
 Under her watch, three infielders – Tori Williams, Emily Lanier and Kirsten Bembnowski – were named to the Atlantic Sun All-Freshmen Team.